augustmood/sicp-notes-and-exercises/chapter-3/3.3/notes/chapter-3.3.md

   - A queue is represented as a pair of pointers, `front-ptr` and `rear-ptr`, which indicate the first and last pairs in an ordinary list.

-  - To define the queue operations we use the following procedures, which enbale us to select and to modify the front and rear pointers of a queue:
+  - To define the queue operations we use the following procedures, which enable us to select and to modify the front and rear pointers of a queue:

     ```scheme